© Copyright: All images in this post are property of Insider Media Group for Villa La Valencia Los Cabos.

 🦩 Villa La Valencia Lazy River

 The big draw, of course, is the Villa La Valencia Lazy River which is the top reason why travelers book this resort.
-This is the first of its kind in Los Cabos and there is no other resort in the area that has a lazy river.
+This is the first of its kind in Los Cabos and no other resort in the area has a lazy river.

 The lazy river is 300 meters long and runs around the resort.
 There are also floating devices available for guests to use plus, you can order your drinks while cruising the river.